-Debate rages on about Egypt and the first birthday celebrations, but in general, we’ve come to accept that it was the Greeks who introduced us to birthday candles.
+Debate rages on about Egypt and the first birthday celebrations, but in general, we’ve come to accept that Greece was the origin of birthday candles.
 The men and women who lived during this time made moon-shaped cakes to offer as attribute to Artemis, the goddess of the moon.

 These early cake-makers lit candles and put them on the cakes to further recreate the glowing of the moon.
 For those keeping score, it means that from the time of the ancient Egyptians to the Greeks, the only ones who got to celebrate birthdays were the gods.

 Fast-forward just a bit to the Romans, who finally got around to including mere mortals in birthday celebrations.
 And, they wasted no time in finding ways to make up for the earlier exclusion.
 The Romans introduced the celebration of birthdays for the public, but Roman rulers also created public holidays to honor the birth dates of famous citizens.